 In addition, the presence of a luxation injury and the stage of root development should be noted as important prognostic factors of traumatic dental injuries.
 Robertson et al. (8) revealed that crown fractures with luxation injuries led to a higher frequency of pulp necrosis.
 This study’s results showed that in the cases of crown fractures, whether complicated or uncomplicated, which were treated within a week, the absence of luxation injuries and the presence of open apices were the determinants of a positive prognosis.
-This can be explained by the findings of Ravn et. al. (13) that luxation injuries concomitant to crown fracture have a greater effect on pulp vitality than does pulp exposure.
+This can be explained by the findings of Ravn et al. (13) that luxation injuries concomitant to crown fracture have a greater effect on pulp vitality than does pulp exposure.
 In accordance with the study’s findings, the immature teeth have considerable capacity for healing after pulp exposure and luxation injury (12).

-In the present study for the cases of UCFs the absence of luxation injuries again was a critical factor for preserving the pulp vitality of either open or closed apices for longer periods (1week–1 month).
+In the present study for the cases of UCFs, the absence of luxation injuries again was a critical factor for preserving the pulp vitality of either open or closed apices for longer periods (1week–1 month).
 In the study of Wang et al. (15), the presence of a luxation injury was found to be a risk factor in pulp necrosis in uncomplicated crown fractures.
 The frequency of pulp necrosis was higher in UCFs and concomitant luxation (with either closed or open apices) than in those without luxation injuries treated after 24 hours (15).

 According to the results of present study, pulp survival was more likely to occur in non-luxated teeth, in accordance with Andreasen’s study (16).
 Luxation injuries imply more serious injury that may have impacts both on hard tissue and on periodontal tissue, especially in teeth with closed apices.
 The risk of pulp necrosis in teeth with closed apices was more than double that of teeth with open apices (2, 15–19).
 Due to the presence of wide-open apices, the pulp revascularization is facilitated; thereby, the spread of inflammation is prevented, as in the present study (20).

 Besides the fact that early intervention saves the tooth, a detailed diagnosis of the root development stage and the presence of luxation injuries can guide the prognosis of pulp survival, clinicians’ expectations, and patients’ expectations.
-Although current guidelines can be used in traumatic dental injuries, more standard guidelines are needed to evaluate the combined traumatic injuries not individually.
+Although current guidelines can be used in traumatic dental injuries, more standard guidelines are needed to evaluate the combined traumatic injuries, not individually.

 CONCLUSION